 Our control variables include a set of various firm-specific characteristics.
 According to Kleis et al. (2012), firms engage in innovation activities to build or maintain competitiveness; they achieve this through an increase in the productivity of value chain activities (process innovations) or the sale of new products or services (product mnovation).
 The estimation models control for the size of the firm by considering both the natural logarithm of the company's revenue and the natural logarithm of total assets.
 Size is important because, in general, larger firms are better able to secure external finance for their projects (Chen et al., 2021; Li et al., 2019; Zhou et al., 2016).
-Therefore, the growth potential of the firm, or the ratio of its intangible assets to total assets, controls for its significantly, forcing firms to finance only high-yield projects and forgo projects low in profitability (Poutziouris et al., 2022).
-Therefore, high-growth firms have difficulty in securing additional funding, with detrimental effects cheir innovation output.
+The hermore, the growth potential of the firm, or the ratio of its intangible assets to total assets, controls for its eneed of growth.
+Firms that exhibit strong growth rates cannot finance their growth with just internal funds but the also rely heavily on external finance (Stanworth & Curran, 1976).
+The reliance on external debt rises cost significantly, forcing firms to finance only high-yield projects and forgo projects low in profitability (Poutziouris et al., 2022).
+Therefore, high-growth firms have difficulty in securing additional funding, with detrimental effects their innovation output.

-In addition to these control variables, we include the current ratio (the ratio of current assets to current navilities) in the estimation models.
+In addition to these control variables, we include the current ratio (the ratio of current assets to current natioalities) in the estimation models.
 The current ratio calculates the firm's ability to repay its short-term obligations.
-A firm that lacks adequate collateral to secure favorable long-term finance may resort to trade credit to s upport its operations.
+A firm that lacks adequate collateral to secure favorable long-term finance may resort to trade credit to support its operations.
 This is particularly true for smaller firms (Abdulsaleh & Worthington, 2013).
 However, a firm lacking money will postpone payments (will operate trade credit) and, if trade credit is not enough to make it liquid, will pursue short-term loans at a high cost of capital (Kling et al., 2014).
 Relying on trade credit is therefore detrimental to a firm's ability to expand its production of innovating output, given the higher cost of financing it must incur.
 Furthermore, we include a solvency ratio as a control variable to capture the firm's ability to cover its long-term obligations with its assets.
 The general idea behind using this ratio is similar to that for the current ratio.
 In general, insolvent firms are less able to acquire cheap funding and therefore are less able to fund additional projects, including innovation initiatives.